How AP rates the presidential race and the Road to 270

-Hillary Clinton continues to hold a significant battleground edge over Donald Trump, running ahead in enough states to give her an Electoral College tie.
-But some preference polls released this past week, including in one state where Clinton has previously held an advantage, suggest the race may be tightening.
+A survey released Thursday by the University of New Hampshire and WMUR found Clinton holding a nine-point lead there, confirming other polls giving her an advantage in the state.

+The AP this week moves that race to leaning Democratic.
+Clinton now has an advantage in states with enough electoral votes to put her over the top in November.

-That's according to an Associated Press analysis of the map as it stands today.
+That's according to an AP analysis of the map as it stands today.
 The analysis considers preference polling, recent electoral history, demographic trends and campaign priorities such as advertising, travel and on-the-ground staff.

-Two new surveys released in Wisconsin, by Marquette and Monmouth universities, show Trump much closer to Clinton than in previous polls in the state.
-The difference between the two candidates in the new polls is near or within the surveys' margins of error.

-Still, Clinton's advantage is a strong one.
-If she holds Trump off in Wisconsin and defends her remaining leads, a victory in any of the several states now considered toss-ups would be enough for a November victory.
+The race, of course, could change in the roughly two months remaining Election Day.
+Republican Donald Trump has pulled closer in both national and some state polls in the past week.

+In Pennsylvania, for example, polls have consistently shown a large advantage for Clinton.
+But a survey released Thursday by Quinnipiac University suggests her advantage may be slightly narrower; that poll found her ahead by 5 percentage points.

 SOLID DEMOCRATIC: California, Connecticut, Delaware, District of Columbia, Hawaii, Illinois, Maine, Maine 2nd District, Massachusetts, Maryland, Minnesota, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington state.